UdayKiran-2703/delta-demo/README.md

 # delta-demo
-this is git and github class
+this is git and github class.